Men's Journal: History

 On April 6, 1992, The New York Times announced the debut of Men's Journal, saying: "The first issue of Men's Journal, a magazine for men interested in adventure, fitness and participatory sports, will appear on newsstands on April 13. ...
 The 180-page issue of Men's Journal carries 83 pages of ads.
 Straight Arrow will distribute 135,000 copies on newsstands with a $3 cover price to test reader interest."

-In the years that followed, Jann Wenner repeatedly replaced Men's Journal's top editor, for seemingly little reason.
+In the years that followed, Jann Wenner repeatedly replaced Men's Journals top editor, for seemingly little reason.
 "Men's Journal ... is about to explore the great indoors and begin competing more directly with the men's general-interest magazines, Esquire and GQ," the Times reported in August 2002.
 "The adventure is over for the editor in chief, Sid Evans, who was hired 20 months ago with the charge to undo his predecessor's moves toward the mainstream and return Men's Journal to its adventurous roots.
 Mr. Evans is being succeeded by Robert L. Wallace, a former editorial director of Talk magazine and an editor at Rolling Stone in the 1970's and 1980's."

-The April 2004 issue of Men's Journal with Robert Redford on the cover was carried into space on the STS-114 Space Shuttle mission.
-The STS-114 mission was the first mission following the Space Shuttle Columbia disaster.

 In 2014, Matthew Power—"a wide-roving journalist whose writing took readers from a journey down the Mississippi with modern-day hobos to the scenes of international disasters"—died from heat stroke and exhaustion while on assignment for Men's Journal in Uganda.

-In 2015, Jason Fine, the editor of Men's Journal, was tapped to run Rolling Stone, after its current editor, Will Dana, left, after the magazine was forced to retract a story about an alleged a gang rape at the University of Virginia.
-After the article was published, local police could find no evidence of the crime.

 In 2017, Wenner Media sold Men's Journal to AMI, publisher of the National Enquirer, among other supermarket tabloids.
 On July 21, 2017, Greg Emmanuel was named chief content officer of Men's Journal, succeeding Mark Healey.
 In August 2017, Men's Journal began incorporating Men's Fitness into its print edition, increasing both its page count and issue count to 12 issues annually.

-In December 2019, Men's Journal announced its best stories of the past decade.
-They included "The Fighter" by Stayton Bonner, "Flight Risk" by Devon O'Neil and "Dirty Work" by J.R.
-Sullivan.